eirini-and-elliot/eirini-and-elliot.github.io/_pages/about.md

   - url: /assets/images/2022_1.jpg
     image_path: /assets/images/2022_1.jpg
     alt: "eirini and elliot in fancy clothes"
-    title: "Elliot and Eirini and the Volcano of Nisiros, Greece"
+    title: "Elliot and Eirini and the Volcano of Nisiros, Greece (2022)"
   - url: /assets/images/2023_2.jpg
     image_path: /assets/images/2023_2.jpg
-    alt: "eirini and elliot and tiny"
+    alt: "eirini and elliot and tiny the camel"
-    title: "Eirini and Elliot on Tiny, the camel, on Cable Beach, Australia"
+    title: "Eirini and Elliot on Tiny, the camel, on Cable Beach, Australia (2023)"
   - url: /assets/images/2018_1.JPG
     image_path: /assets/images/2018_1.JPG
     alt: "eirini and elliot in front of pretty cliff"